Brett Kimberlin: Dan Quayle marijuana allegations

-In November 1988, while Kimberlin was in federal prison, National Public Radio reporter Nina Totenberg reported that Kimberlin claimed to have sold marijuana to Republican Vice Presidential candidate Dan Quayle, while Quayle was in law school in Indianapolis.
+In November 1988, while Kimberlin was in federal prison, National Public Radio reporter Nina Totenberg reported that Kimberlin claimed to have sold marijuana to Republican vice presidential candidate Dan Quayle while Quayle was in law school in Indianapolis.
 Kimberlin was put in administrative detention on three separate occasions when he had planned to hold press conferences regarding his claims, leaving him unable to speak to reporters until the week after the election.
 Kimberlin's claims received renewed attention prior to the 1992 election, when Quayle was running for re-election.
 During this time, Kimberlin proclaimed his innocence with regard to the Speedway bombings and blamed his late younger brother, Scott, for the presence of the evidence that linked him to them.

 After Kimberlin's parole the next year, he signed a contract with New Yorker staff writer Mark Singer, who had written a positive profile of Kimberlin in 1992, to publish a book about his claims regarding both his conviction and his relationship with Quayle.
 However, Singer "decided that [he] had been lied to repeatedly by Kimberlin."
 Singer concluded that Kimberlin “was not telling the truth about Quayle.”
 In print, Singer said he believed Kimberlin had known someone who had claimed to sell marijuana to Quayle and had then appropriated the story as his own.

 Political activism and nonprofit work

 While in prison, Kimberlin became known as an "exceptionally adroit jailhouse lawyer."
 He became involved in the cause of an emigre from the former Soviet Union who was convicted of heroin possession and trapped in INS detention limbo since he could not be released in the U.S. and also could not be returned to Russia because of his drug conviction.

 Following Kimberlin's release from prison, he attracted attention with an offer to pay $100,000 (later $500,000) to anyone with evidence that the 2004 United States presidential election had been "stolen" by George W. Bush.
 Kimberlin also achieved some national prominence as an opponent of direct-recording electronic voting machines, including theories related to rigging elections by using them.

 According to Time magazine, he leveraged this public attention to organize both the "Velvet Revolution" activist site and the "Justice Through Music Project" nonprofit organization.
 He has given interviews discussing "music activism" on behalf of the Justice Through Music Project to groups such as Public Radio Exchange.
-The Justice Through Music Project has also posted music videos opposing torture by the United States and opposing referendum efforts to ban same-sex marriage.
+The Justice Through Music Project also has posted music videos opposing torture by the United States and opposing referendum efforts to ban same-sex marriage.